praga2121/A202SGI_Pantryplus_Food_Recipe_App/README.md

 **3) Project Scope**

-*1. User Registration*
+1. User Registration
-*2. Profile Dashboard*
+2. Profile Dashboard
-*3. Dish Information database*
+3. Dish Information database
-*4. Recipes Management and Cookbook*
+4. Recipes Management and Cookbook
-*5. Allow user to upload the recipe image*
+5. Allow user to upload the recipe image
-*6. A Cloud database*
+6. A Cloud database
-*7. Review module for the recipe*
+7. Review module for the recipe
-*8. Sharing good recipe and allow others to view the shared recipe*
+8. Sharing good recipe and allow others to view the shared recipe